Open Accessibility Menu

 Related Testimonials

-• Total Hip Replacement "Thanks for the great care and professional treatment.
-Greatly appreciated."
+• Total Hip Replacement "Dr. Nassif very expert, responsive and professional."
 Provider: Nader A Nassif MD

 Patient Reviews are anonymous and provided through GetWell, a HIPAA compliant patient engagement tool.